Abdul-Hannan-21/codespaces-blank/README.md

 # Daily Meme Dosage

-Welcome to **Daily Meme Dosage**,  This project aims to automate the craving of  memes, ensuring that your daily internet routine is always accompanied by a hearty dose of humor.
+Welcome to **Daily Meme Dosage**,  This project aims to automate the craving of  memes, Say goodbye to endless scrolling on social media for hours just to find a good laugh – we've got you covered!.For direct access, use this [link](https://laughing-space-winner-xj5prq69jp53vw5j-50003.app.github.dev/).

 ## Introduction